Careers360 Logo

 (ii) BAP = BAQ (Since it is given that I is bisector)

-(iii) Side AB is common in both the triangle.
+(iii) Side AB is common to both triangles.

 ΔAPBΔAQB